Niceboy0829/Botkit/docs/readme-facebook.md

 | facebook_account_linking | a user has started the account linking
 | facebook_optin | a user has clicked the [Send-to-Messenger plugin](https://developers.facebook.com/docs/messenger-platform/implementation#send_to_messenger_plugin)
 | facebook_referral | a user has clicked on a [m.me URL with a referral param](https://developers.facebook.com/docs/messenger-platform/referral-params)
-| facebook_app_roles | This callback will occur when a page admin changes the role of your application.
-| facebook_standby | This callback will occur when a message has been sent to your page, but your application is not the current thread owner.
-| facebook_pass_thread_control | This callback will occur when thread ownership for a user has been passed to your application.
-| facebook_take_thread_control | This callback will occur when thread ownership for a user has been taken away from your application.

 All incoming events will contain the fields `user` and `channel`, both of which represent the Facebook user's ID, and a `timestamp` field.

 `message_received` events will also contain either a `text` field or an `attachment` field.

 `facebook_postback` events will contain a `payload` field.

-Notice also that `facebook_postback` events trigger the `message_received` event as well.
-That is why messages will have the `type` field as well.
-When the message is directly from the user (i.e. onlye `message_received` event) `type` will be set to `"user_message"` and when the message is originated in a `facebook_postback` then `type` will be set to `facebook_postback`.

 More information about the data found in these fields can be found [here](https://developers.facebook.com/docs/messenger-platform/webhook-reference).